Kalidasa: Influence

+The Sumanasāntaka is an epic Old Javanese kakawin (poem) written in the early 13th century by the East Javanese court poet Mpu Monaguṇa.
+Meaning "Death by a Sumanasa Flower," it is a localized, vernacular adaptation of the 5th-century Sanskrit poem Raghuvaṃśa by Kālidāsa.
+The narrative revolves around the romantic and tragic lives of Prince Aja and Princess Indumatī, with a heavy focus on the events surrounding their marriage.
+The poem is famous for its extensive length over 1,100 stanzas and its highly detailed, evocative descriptions of everyday life, religion, and the natural environment in 13th-century Java.

 Critical reputation

 Bāṇabhaṭṭa, the 7th-century CE Sanskrit prose-writer and poet, has written: nirgatāsu na vā kasya kālidāsasya sūktiṣu, prītirmadhurasārdrāsu mañjarīṣviva jāyate. ("When Kālidāsa's sweet sayings, charming with sweet sentiment, went forth, who did not feel delight in them as in honey-laden flowers?").

 Jayadeva, a later poet, has called Kālidāsa a kavikulaguru, 'the lord of poets' and the vilāsa, 'graceful play' of the muse of poetry.

 The Indologist Sir Monier Williams has written: "No composition of Kālidāsa displays more the richness of his poetical genius, the exuberance of his imagination, the warmth and play of his fancy, his profound knowledge of the human heart, his delicate appreciation of its most refined and tender emotions, his familiarity with the workings and counterworkings of its conflicting feelings - in short more entitles him to rank as the Shakespeare of India."